Skip to content

 Can I Attend Part Time or Take a Break If I Need To?

 It depends on your program's policies, but in most cases, you can do both.
-According to the latest figures released by the National Center for Education Statistics, roughly 43% of graduate students study part time, and that figure is projected to rise during the next decade.
-Many special education master's programs accept part-time students and understand that their ability to take classes can sometime depend on district calendars, testing schedules, and other variables.
+Many special education master's programs and professors understand that working teachers have a full plate already, and their ability to take classes can sometime depend on district calendars, testing schedules, and other variables.
 Financial aid recipients must attend at least half time during any semester they'll be using those funds however, including federal and state loans, grants, or scholarships.

 How Can I Tell If Online Courses Are Right for Me?